Promises, by Paul L. Mathews

 The stranger paused, smiling, and yet still he faced the wall.
 “Hardly,” he said.
 “I didn’t survive so long in the arena just to throw my life away now.”

 The arena?
 Celsus glanced over his shoulder at the twins.
 They looked at him and shrugged in unison.
 The arena?
-Celsus thought as he looked back and saw the stranger placing the necklaces et al. on the caupona’s counter.
+Celsus thought as he looked back and saw the stranger placing the necklaces et al on the caupona’s counter.
 Celsus’ pulse quickened, and his grip tightened on his dagger.
-The arena?
 Maybe this stranger was more dangerous than he looked…

 “Don’t worry,” said the stranger as he turned to face them, reaching into his cloak.
 “I don’t intend to steal from you.
 I mean to pay...”
 He pulled an oilcloth bundle from within the depths of his cloak. “…All you have to do is choose your preferred means of payment.”